chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 This Monday (2019-08-19) will be my first day as Principal Technical Marketing Manager on the Cloud Platforms team at Red Hat.
 What does that mean?
 [OpenShift](https://www.openshift.com/) (a lot of OpenShift), Kubernetes, containers, Operators, and all the associated bits will be my day job.
 Helping folks help themselves with technology is still and always will be the name of my game.
 But, working full time in the Kubernetes or cloud native ecosystem was a 2020 goal.
 Crossing off 2020 goals in 2019. #winning

-## Wait...
-There's still work to do
+## But, there's still work to do

 My involvement with Ansible won't end.
 Oh, heavens, no!
 I am still involved in AnsibleFest (see you in Atlanta).
 Part of my charge when joining Red Hat was to encourage more collaboration between the Ansible and OpenShift teams.
 That has been happening and will continue to happen with me sitting on the OpenShift side.
 I'm also acting as an Ansible insider for folks on the Cloud Platforms team.
 I've been told to be ready for a challenge and I'm looking forward to it.

 {{< adsense-inarticle >}}

-When I announced I was joining the Ansible team, I wrote, "[I'd like to work to see what Ansible can bring to CNCF projects.](https://chrisshort.net/joining-ansible-team-at-red-hat/?utm_source=devopsish&utm_medium=newsletter&utm_campaign=141)" You can write Kubernetes Operators with Ansible.
+When I announced I was joining the Ansible team, I wrote, "[I'd like to work to see what Ansible can bring to CNCF projects.](https://chrisshort.net/joining-ansible-team-at-red-hat/)" You can write Kubernetes Operators with Ansible.
 Also, Ansible Operators are now a priority.
 Let's face it; *more people know how to write Ansible than Go*.
-[Ansible Operators](https://ansible.com/operators/?utm_source=devopsish&utm_medium=newsletter&utm_campaign=141&utm_term=kubernetes) are something I hope I can hang my hat on some day.
+[Ansible Operators](https://ansible.com/operators/) are something I hope I can hang my hat on some day.
 But, there is much work to be done still.
 Ansible's future lies in its ability to be picked up and used capably by almost everyone in the IT department.
 The more that thinking can be brought to the cloud native ecosystem, the better.

 ## Burnout